NIEHS/orio-web/README.md

-# Genomics webapp
+# ORIO web-application

-This web-application is designed to compare multiple genomics datasets and report interactive results visualizations.
+This is a web-application designed to work with the [ORIO (Online Resource for Integrative Omics)](https://github.com/shapiromatron/orio) software package to create interactive visualizations of the results and allow users to upload their own custom genomic datasets.

 Developer installation instructions are [available](docs/dev.md).